How to Install Windows 10 on VMware Workstation

 How to Install VMware Tools

-After installing Windows 10, you also need to install VMware Tools.
+After installing Windows 10, you also need to install VM Tools.
 If you do not install it, you will not be able to use the virtual machine in full-screen mode or full resolution.

 Step 1